sblinn/guess-the-number-REST-API/README.md

 # guess-the-number-Rest-API

- REST API for a number guessing game.
+Java RESTful API for a number guessing game, called Bulls & Cows.
+User submits a guess of four numbers and the application uses exception handlers and response entities to return appropriate error messages, HTTP status codes, and success responses to valid guesses.